Skip to content

 5 Features that Define mLearning

-mLearning or mobile learning refers to the concept of delivering knowledge or information through mobile devices such as smart phones, tablet PCs, iPads, iPhones or other handheld devices.
+MLearning or mobile learning refers to the concept of delivering knowledge or information through mobile devices such as smart phones, tablet PCs, iPads, iPhones or other handheld devices.
 These mobile technologies were never meant to be for learning purposes.
 They were meant to be tools of communication, networking and, most recently, entertainment.
 However, due to some of its features, mLearning has caught the imagination of several trainers who see it as having huge potential in catering to the learning needs of individuals in organizations.

 5 Features that Define mLearning